 This vendor offers only a single dedicated server package with 1GB of DDR RAM and 10Mbps connections speeds, which is not exactly world-class, although the inclusion of Web Host Manager (WHM) and four dedicated IPs are nice touches.
 Reseller hosting with WHM/cPanel is also available.

-As more than merely a web host, Peru Server can also help you with web design, logo design, SEO, and other internet-related services if required.
+Peru Server goes beyond just being a web host and can assist you with web design, logo design, SEO, and other internet-related services if needed.

 Pricing and Support

 Peru Server.NET offers a wide range of straightforward shared web hosting packages for Linux and Windows that differ in terms of storage and traffic.
 While not the cheapest provider, their prices range from low to very high compared with many other providers (but possibly comparable to other Peruvian providers).

 Billing terms start at one year, and they also include two- and three-year options.
 There are no shorter-term billing options, except for reseller and dedicated server plans, which is a shame because there is no money-back guarantee to mitigate your risk.
 However, there is a free five-day plan that gives you some opportunity to try before you buy.

 All Peru Server.NET’s products come with 24-hour technical support which you can access by phone or an email/ticketing system.
 If you just happen to be near their Peruvian headquarters, you can also get one-on-one support in person.
 Their technical support is not the best, and they do have a problem with slow replies.
 Unfortunately, you don’t have the option of supporting yourself because their knowledge base is empty.